Party City Holdco (NYSE:PRTY) Releases Q2 2021 Earnings Guidance

-Party City Holdco (NYSE:PRTY) updated its second quarter 2021 earnings guidance on Monday.
+Party City Holdco (NYSE:PRTY) issued an update on its second quarter 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $475 million-$490 million, compared to the consensus revenue estimate of $382.71 million.

-Party City Holdco (NYSE:PRTY) last posted its quarterly earnings data on Sunday, May 9th.
-The specialty retailer reported ($0.05) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.18) by $0.13.
+Party City Holdco (NYSE:PRTY) last announced its quarterly earnings results on Sunday, May 9th.
+The specialty retailer reported ($0.05) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.18) by $0.13.
 Party City Holdco had a negative net margin of 36.23% and a negative return on equity of 23.69%.
-On average, equities research analysts predict that Party City Holdco will post -0.43 earnings per share for the current year.
+On average, equities analysts expect that Party City Holdco will post -0.43 EPS for the current fiscal year.

 Party City Holdco Inc, through its subsidiaries, designs, manufactures, sources, and distributes party goods worldwide.
 The company operates in two segments, Retail and Wholesale.
 It offers paper and plastic tableware, metallic and latex balloons, Halloween and other costumes, accessories, novelties, gifts, and stationery.